buttplugio/buttplug/buttplug/README.md

 We are not looking for code contributions or pull requests at this time, and will not accept pull requests that do not have a matching issue where the matter was previously discussed.
-Pull requests should only be submitted after talking to [qdot](https://github.com/qdot) via issues (or on [discord](https://discord.buttplug.io) or [twitter DMs](https://twitter.com/buttplugio) if you would like to stay anonymous and out of recorded info on the repo) before submitting PRs.
-Random PRs without matching issues and discussion are likely to be closed without merging. and receiving approval to develop code based on an issue.
+Pull requests should only be submitted after talking to [qdot](https://github.com/qdot) via issues (or on [Discord](https://discord.buttplug.io) or [Twitter DMs](https://twitter.com/buttplugio) if you would like to stay anonymous and out of recorded info on the repo) and receiving approval to develop code based on an issue.
 Any random or non-issue pull requests will most likely be closed without merging.

 If you'd like to contribute in a non-technical way, we need money to keep up with supporting the latest and greatest hardware.
 We have multiple ways to donate!